ecgucsc/Soldier-class-example/README.md

 README for Assignment10.1.py

-methods within, and describes the demo program and how to use it.

 Class:
 My class, Soldier, represents a soldier.
 The soldier is equipped with a basic sword.
 The soldier has a private damage and a private health variable.
 It allows for an attack against a target dummy, to set